Hungarian Revolution of 1956: International

-The Chinese Communist Party (CCP) viewed the events of the revolution in context of its concern with the Soviet de-Stalinization of 1956 and the sort of problems along the lines of the Eastern European uprisings that China might eventually have to face.
+In the People's Republic of China, the uprising and its suppression prompted debated within the CCP and among non-institutional actors like students and cultural workers.
+The CCP viewed the events of the revolution in context of its concern with the Soviet de-Stalinization of 1956 and the sort of problems along the lines of the Eastern European uprisings that China might eventually have to face.
 Some Chinese leaders viewed the events, together with the protests in Poland, as demonstrating the dangers of overemphasizing development of heavy industry while underemphasizing people's livelihoods.
+A group that included Liu Shaoqi, major figures in the press, and the membership of the democratic parties, contended that the three risks of "subjectivism, sectarianism, and bureaucratism" should be opposed through a process of "Big Democracy" that increased the people's participation in party-state institutions.
+Mao expressed a view of "Big Democracy" in which the people would check institutions not through being incorporated into them, but through acting against them through popular protest, strikes, and agitation.
 Mao cited the repressions in Hungary as a lesson: "You forbid people to strike, to petition, or to make unfavorable comments, you simply resort to repression in every case, until one day you become a Rákosi."
 Later, as the CCP leadership became concerned with the degree of criticism from the lower levels of the party and from outside of the party during the Hundred Flowers campaign, Mao again cited the Hungarian revolution, describing China as at risk of a "Hungarian Incident" if it did not win this "major battle".

+The Kuomintang (KMT) UN representative of Taipei-based Republic of China Tsiang Tingfu condemned Soviet actions in Hungary following the crackdown while the Chinese government collected contributions towards the relief of Hungarian refugees.